When I started my solo law practice I continued doing the same kind of sophisticated commercial litigation practice I was doing at the big firm.

 So I just answered the phone myself, or let it go to voicemail.

-But when I found Ruby Receptionists I was pleasantly surprised.
+But when I found started using a virtual receptionist service I was pleasantly surprised.

 Turned out, not only could I afford a receptionist, but my clients wound up with better phone service than they got at my old firm.